theboyGolden/11020486_DCIT205/README.md

 ## Creator
-Name: Your Name
+Name: Precious Amenuveve Tsewoo
-Student ID: Your Student ID
+Student ID: 11020486

 ## Screenshots
 Please find below the screenshots of each page of the website: